Free Shipping FREE Shipping Over $491

 Prevention is the best form of razor burn relief.
 Here’s how to avoid irritation next time:

-1. Start with a warm shower Warm water softens hair and opens pores.
+1. Start with a warm shower.
+Warm water helps soften hair and the skin surface before shaving.
 Shave after showering, not before.
 This reduces the trauma to both the hair and skin.

-2. Use a sharp razor A dull blade tears hair instead of cutting it cleanly, which causes more irritation and can lead to ingrown hairs.[3]
-Replace your razor every 5–10 shaves, or sooner if you notice it tugging.
+2. Use a sharp razor.
+A dull blade tears hair instead of cutting it cleanly, which causes more irritation and can lead to ingrown hairs.[3]
+Replace your razor regularly, or sooner if it starts tugging or feels dull.

 The Most Effective Treatment: Terrasil® Skin Repair